stefanoamorelli/nasdaq-data-link-mcp/README.md

 </div>

-A community-developed and maintained [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server that provides access to [Nasdaq Data Link](https://data.nasdaq.com/).
+A community developed and maintained [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server that provides access to [Nasdaq Data Link](https://data.nasdaq.com/).
 Built for use with MCP-compatible [clients](https://modelcontextprotocol.io/clients).

 This project aims at making easy to access and explore Nasdaq Data Link’s extensive and valuable financial and economic datasets through natural language interfaces and large language models (LLMs).

+🐍 This project uses the official [nasdaq/data-link-python SDK](https://github.com/Nasdaq/data-link-python)

 > **Disclaimer:** This is an open-source project *not affiliated with or endorsed by Nasdaq, Inc.* Nasdaq® is a registered trademark of Nasdaq, Inc.